rachelcluke/my-MDb/README.md

 - Dynamic star ratings entered by the user.
 To be displayed within the movie cards, specifically under the movie posters, where it will display 0-5 stars based on the user's personal movie rating.

 - More filters within the My Movies and Community pages to allow the user to search for specific movies, view dates, potential star ratings (for example, 0-1 stars, 1-2 stars etc).

+- Include a contact form/ methods so that users are able to reach out for support if the website is down or if they have any issues or questions.

 \
 &nbsp;